Bonnie Wright

 Bonnie Wright in 'Harry Potter and the Deathly Hallows'

-Her university studies offered her a new perspective on acting.
-The actress admitted that when the Harry Potter series ended, its main cast experienced a surreal feeling.
-The ten-year marathon concluded, and each character could go on with their individual lives.
-Wright occasionally joked in interviews that if she had to play someone else in the movies, she'd choose Hagrid.
-She always wanted to roam the set on stilts:
+University gave her a fresh perspective on acting.
+Wright admitted that when Harry Potter ended, the main cast felt surreal.
+The decade-long journey was over, and everyone could move on with their own lives.
+Wright often joked in interviews that if she could play anyone else in the films, she'd pick Hagrid.
+She'd always wanted to walk around set on stilts:

 We had a guy for wide shots...
 He wore a massive suit, stilts, and a huge automated head.
 It seemed really cool to me.
 And I've always loved McGonagall.
 She's that schoolteacher you respect and want to be like, but at the same time, you're afraid of her.
 I like the part where she transforms from a cat into herself.
 It was fun.